Lukas-Pukelis/Lukas-Pukelis.github.io/projects.md

 While it is important that world governments do their part in achieving these goals, we all: individuals, institutions, and organizations can do our individual parts.
 However, for larger organizations identifying what SDG-relevant activities have been done already or identifying areas that could benefit from more attention can be daunting.
 Traditionally, this is done by organizing organization wide surveys and forcing people to fill out questionnaires.
 The effort required to communicate, organize and carry out such survey is astronomical and these resources can be better applied elsewhere.

 To this end, we have built OSDG.
 An open and free web-app which allows individuals and organizations to scan their documents and identify which of their activities are SDG-relevant and to which SDGs they have contributed.

+**Role and responsibilities:**

+* Developing the underlying text classifier;
+* Deploying the classifier as an web-app;
+* Academic outreach and communication;

 ## [BIGPROD 2019-2021](https://www.bigprod.eu/)